ibm-cloud-docs/power-iaas/network-architecture.md

       - Ubuntu and Debian mirrors - mirrors.adn.networklayer.com or `161.26.0.6`
       - NTP - time.adn.networklayer.com or `161.26.0.6`.
 This is the same IP address as the Ubuntu and Debian mirrors.
       - IBM Cloud Object Storage
-    - VPEs services.
-For more information, see [VPE supported services](/docs/vpc?topic=vpc-vpe-supported-services).

-        If you want to access the endpoint network, use a VPC virtual server instance to proxy the endpoint services.
 4. Create Virtual Private Endpoints (VPEs) for services of interest such as DNS, NTP, and IBM Cloud Object Storage.
 For more information, see [VPE supported services](/docs/vpc?topic=vpc-vpe-supported-services).
 5. If you want to access the endpoint network, use a VPC virtual server instance to proxy the any required endpoint services that do not support VPEs.